Tagged: AI agents

 Every Service Is Going to Need an MCP Layer

 REST APIs were designed for humans calling services through UIs.
 AI agents are not humans.
-Here is what breaks when you expose your existing APIs to agents, and what the right architecture actually looks like.
+What breaks when you expose your existing APIs to agents, and what the right architecture looks like.

 What AI Agents Actually Are (And What They Can't Do Yet)